Chart Color Schemes

 The area's income levels rank in the lower 15% nationally based on AreaSearch comparative data

 Central Highlands had a median taxpayer income of $47,433 and an average of $52,370 in financial year 2022.
-This is lower than the national average, with Rest of Tas. having a median income of $47,358 and an average of $57,384.
-By March 2025, estimated incomes would be approximately $53,097 (median) and $58,623 (average), based on Wage Price Index growth of 11.94%.
-Central Highlands' household, family, and personal incomes all fall between the 4th and 8th percentiles nationally.
-The $400 - 799 earnings band captures 32.7% of the community (824 individuals), contrasting with the broader area where the $1,500 - 2,999 bracket leads at 28.5%.
-The concentration of 42.8% in sub-$800 weekly brackets highlights economic challenges faced by a significant portion of the community.
-Despite modest housing costs allowing for 90.6% income retention, total disposable income ranks at just the 9th percentile nationally.
+This was lower than the national average, with Rest of Tas. having a median income of $47,358 and an average income of $57,384.
+By September 2025, estimates suggest the median income would be approximately $53,993 and the average $59,613, based on Wage Price Index growth of 13.83% since financial year 2022.
+Census data indicates that household, family, and personal incomes in Central Highlands fall between the 4th and 8th percentiles nationally.
+The $400 - $799 earnings band captures 32.7% of the community (824 individuals), contrasting with the broader area where the $1,500 - $2,999 bracket leads at 28.5%.
+A significant portion of the community faces economic challenges, with 42.8% in sub-$800 weekly brackets.
+Despite modest housing costs allowing for retention of 90.6% of income, total disposable income ranks at just the 9th percentile nationally.

 Frequently Asked Questions - Income